 Lakewood is a larger medium-sized city located in the state of Colorado.
 With a population of 152,597 people and 41 constituent neighborhoods, Lakewood is the fifth largest community in Colorado.

 Housing costs in Lakewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Lakewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lakewood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lakewood is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lakewood who work in office and administrative support (13.91%), sales jobs (12.37%), and management occupations (9.68%).

 Also of interest is that Lakewood has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Lakewood citizens is very high relative to the national average among all cities (21.84%): 35.98% of adults in Lakewood have a bachelor's degree or even advanced degree.
+The citizens of Lakewood are very well educated compared to the average community in the nation: 35.98% of adults in Lakewood have a bachelor's degree or even advanced degree.

 The per capita income in Lakewood in 2010 was $31,689, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $126,756 for a family of four.
 However, Lakewood contains both very wealthy and poor people as well.